-- 1) As you finish spraying, empty the tank of as much chemical as possible and switch the main sprayer switch off. - 2) Turn the main sprayer control valve B to the tank wash position. - 3) Turn the main sprayer control valve A to the clean water position. - 4) Clean water will then be drawn out of the tank and will be pumped through the rotary flushing nozzles in the tank.
+1) As you finish spraying, empty the tank of as much chemical as possible and switch the main sprayer switch off.

+2) Turn the main sprayer control valve A. to the flush position.

+3) Turn the main sprayer control valve C. to the clean water position.

+4) Clean water will then be drawn out of the tank and will be pumped through the rotary flushing nozzles in the tank.